rak1213/Match-Maker/README.md

 ![alt text](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*JICAZM0gRjD9kSyMZtm99Q.png)

 In the image we can see that the similar words are placed together like media and press, Obama and president and others.

-### Data Analysis

-For data analysis we took 4 sentences of the people as shown below